pedrokehl/caminho/README.md

 #### Basic Usage

-`from()`: The starting point of Caminho, based on the provided Generator and its options it returns an instance of `Caminho`.
+`from()`: The starting point of Caminho, based on a provided AsyncGenerator it returns a `Caminho` instance.
 `.pipe(..)`: Receives a StepFunction definition, provided function will receive a `ValueBag`, which holds the values provided from all the previous steps, including the generator.
 `.parallel(..)` Receives StepFunction[], which will execute the steps in parallel, has the same abilities as pipe
 `.subFlow()` Enables the ability to have sub generators that can access the `parent` valueBag.